kevbite/kevbite.github.io/_posts/2014-03-14-using-secure-string.md

 The secure string class lives within the `System.Security` namespace and has been around since .NET Framework 2.0 was released.

 MSDN description of `SecureString`:
 > Represents text that should be kept confidential.
-The text is encrypted for privacy when being used, and deleted from computer memory when no longer needed.
+The text is encrypted for privacy when being used and deleted from computer memory when no longer needed.

 ## Is It Already Used?
 If we take a quick look within the .NET framework, we will see that it's used in a fair few places.